 Freezer Pods are made from silicone and are free from BPA and other chemicals such as phthalates.
 They provide the ultimate convenience for freezing home-made baby food as the silicone is flexible, which makes the food so much easier to retrieve than the plastic alternatives and will never snap.

-It is extremely sturdy, with extra support underneath and a clip on lid to ensure that food is not spilt in the freezer and they are easily stackable which saves space.
+They are extremely sturdy, with extra support underneath and a clip on lid to ensure that food is not spilt in the freezer and they are easily stackable which saves space.

 Each Pod contains 9 75ml portions, which provides 9 perfect meal sizes for baby, which saves you time and money every day.
+You can find out more about Freezer Pods here

 Ice-cube trays are often used in the early stages of weaning.
 But parents will usually become frustrated with the difficulty in retrieving frozen food from plastic and this often results in snapping and food cubes flying across the counter in all directions.